timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 situations, a rsync repository that strives for high availability should be deployed on multiple nodes load-balanced by a Layer 4 load balancer.
-Because rsync sessions use a single TCP connection per synchronisation attempt, there is no need for consistent load-balancing between multiple rsync servers as long as they each provide a consistent view.
+Because rsync sessions use a single TCP connection per synchronisation attempt, there is no need for consistent sticky load-balancing between multiple rsync servers as long as they each provide a consistent view.

 It is RECOMMENDED that the rsync server is load tested to ensure that